Howard Hughes purchases the land

 Development commences on The Cliffs village

 Currently home to Faiss Middle School (2007) and Wet ‘n’ Wild (2013), this is Summerlin’s southernmost village spanning just over 418 acres.
-It will eventually be home to The Regency, a 100-acre, age-qualified neighborhood developed by Toll brothers and the first in Summerlin in more than 15 years.
+It is home to Regency, a 100-acre, age-qualified neighborhood developed by Toll brothers and the first in Summerlin in more than 15 years.

 Construction begins on The Summit, a joint venture of Discovery Land Company and The Howard Hughes Corporation

 The Summit is a 555-acre resort community south of The Ridges jointly developed by The Howard Hughes Corporation and Discovery Land Company, one of the world’s leading developers of private clubs and luxury communities.
 It features a private Tom Fazio golf course, clubhouse and fitness facility.

 The Howard Hughes Corporation receives Silver Leadership in Energy & Environmental Design (LEED) certification for Downtown Summerlin.